Wiese and company named BIG EAST Coaching Staff of the Year

 Hoyas are in the midst of spring play

-Zach Samol is in his eighth year on the Hilltop and second as associate head coach.
+Zach Samol is in his ninth year on the Hilltop and third as associate head coach.
 He has helped usher in a new era for Georgetown University men's soccer.

 With all of the success, the coaching staff was not forgotten as Samol earned NSCAA Northeast Region Assistant Coach of the Year.

-In his tenure at Georgetown, Samol has coached three All-Americans, 12 regional All-Americans, two BIG EAST Players of the Year and 15 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
-On the academic side, he has had one Academic All-American, one Academic All-Region honoree, two BIG EAST Scholar-Athletes and an Elite89 Award winner.
+In his tenure at Georgetown, Samol has coached five All-Americans, 16 regional All-Americans, five BIG EAST Players of the Year and 20 All-BIG EAST honorees as well as the College Cup Most Outstanding Offensive Player.
+On the academic side, there has been one Academic All-American, one Academic All-Region honoree, two BIG EAST Scholar-Athletes and one Elite89 Award winner.

-The team has seen unprecedented success with two NCAA Tournament berths.
-The squad has also won a pair of BIG EAST Blue Division Championships, been ranked among the top 25 in five seasons and made a trip to the BIG EAST Tournament championship game.
+The team has seen unprecedented success in Samol's time on the Hilltop with three NCAA Tournament berths in four years.
+The squad has also won three BIG EAST Regular Season Championships, been ranked among the top 25 in six seasons and made a trip to the BIG EAST Tournament championship game.

 Samol joined Georgetown Head Coach Brian Wiese on the Hilltop when Wiese was hired in 2006.
 Prior to Georgetown, Samol spent four years at Yale, helping them to an Ivy League Championship in 2005, the first in 14 seasons, as well as an appearance in the 2005 NCAA Tournament which was the first NCAA Tournament berth since 1999.